BitGnat/dmt-bitcoin/README.md

 # dmt-bitcoin

-☄️ A collection of Bitcoins born from Digital Matter Theory (DMT) ☄️
+☄️ A collection of ₿itcoins born from Digital Matter Theory (DMT) ☄️

 ## basics